One way to get involved at the local level is by joining one of the regional sloop clubs. Scroll down for contact details and locations.

 President: Warren Lindholm

-The first meeting of Riverlovers was coordinated by Pete and Toshi Seeger at the home of Terry Arnold on June 6, 1988 for the purpose of initiating “a new, long-lasting, local Sloop Club in the Northern Westchester/Putnam area.”
+The first meeting of Riverlovers was coordinated by Pete and Toshi Seeger at the home of Terry Arnold on June 6, 1988, for the purpose of initiating “a new, long-lasting, local Sloop Club in the Northern Westchester/Putnam area.”
 Riverlovers was incorporated and chartered in 1989.

-As written in our by-laws, our purpose is to promote and encourage sound ecological practices, research and increased public awareness on issues affecting the Hudson River and its environs.
+As written in our by-laws, our purpose is to promote and encourage sound ecological practices, research, and increased public awareness on issues affecting the Hudson River and its environs.
 We act as a local affiliate of the Clearwater organization and assist in carrying out its purposes in our geographic area.
-We organize associated activities such as potluck dinners, picnics, musical performances, festivals, educational activities and other events that will support a knowledge and love of the river.
+We organize associated activities such as potluck dinners, picnics, musical performances, festivals, educational activities, and other events that will support a knowledge and love of the river.
 Our yearly dues are $25 for individual members and $35 for a family.

 We currently have a small active volunteer core, and more than half of our members also are members of Clearwater.
 Our monthly newsletter is the “Riverlovers Currents“, which is now in its 26th year of publication.

-We meet almost every month for a potluck dinner and special event, such as an educational environmental talk or film discussion, usually at the Croton Point Park Nature Center.
+We meet almost every month for a potluck dinner and a special event, such as an educational environmental talk or film discussion, usually at the Croton Point Park Nature Center.
 We also meet for other seasonal activities like hikes and canoe trips at various places.

 In years past, we organized a ShadFest every May at Croton Point Park in conjunction with the Westchester County Department of Parks and the Hudson River Foundation.
 We also had a Riverwatch program which sampled and tested waters from local rivers.
 We hold river education outings for the public and participate in Croton Point Park Cleanup Days and Croton Earth Day.
-In the past we have also organized concerts, arts weekends and symposia.
+In the past, we have also organized concerts, arts weekends, and symposia.

 We seek new members in our Sloop Club area who are interested in participating in activities related to Clearwater’s and Riverlovers’ mission to preserve and protect our Hudson River, and we invite you to join us.